Ready to change names?

 Even if you have been using a different name for your whole life, your license, passport and bank accounts must be under your legal name, which is the name listed on your US birth, citizenship or naturalization certificate (unless you have been married or applied for a legal name change.)
 If you want to use a name other than your legal name, then you need to show a court order proving your entitlement to be known by a different name.
 See our section on how to change names for more information.

 What records should I update?

-Once you have a court order in your new name you must stop using your prior name and ensure all your records, such as bank accounts, passport, licenses and other government identification, phone bills, power bills and more are changed into your new name.
+Once you have a court order in your new name you must stop using your prior name.
+No matter what records you have, always start by updating your name with the Social Security Administration and wait at least 3 days from when your identification documents have been checked by the SSA before updating any other records.
+Most customers choose to update bank accounts next.
+Finally, move on to all other records, like Passport, licenses and other government identification, phone bills, power bills, insurance policies and the rest.
 There’s probably a whole bunch of other companies you haven’t thought about yet, like travel programs, shopping rewards, online accounts, alumni records and more.